ClaireRoberts1403/LetsGoHiking/README.md

                    - The contact form successfully works when filled out sending the message to Django admin for the site owners.
 The user is then redirected to the home page with a success message popping up for the user to know the message was succesfully sent.
                    - The form responds to empty fields, encouraging the user to which fields need are empty.
 The email field also checks for a vaild email address.
                    - The form cancel button successfully takes the user back to the home page.
+* Responsive? - The home app including the about page and contact us form has good functionality on large, tablet and small screens.
+The design still needs some work, with the hero image and empty space on tablet and small screen sizes.

 ### The Challenge App